aaron-grau/curic/ruby/projects/chess/README.md

 Write a [chess game][wiki-chess] in an object-oriented way. **Please read all through the various phases before proceeding.**

+Review the [Chess UML][chess-uml] to get an overview of what you'll be creating.

+[chess-uml]: ../assets/Chess_Diagram.png

 Please split your program into multiple files.
 Use [require_relative](http://www.ruby-doc.org/core-2.1.2/Kernel.html#method-i-require_relative) to load files.
 Make separate files for each class.
 Give files